gdbooks/TileBasedGamesInOpenTK/Chapter6.md

 * Sprite - Once loaded, this is a reference to the sprite sheet we will be rendering
 * Source - What section of the sprite sheet do we want to display
 * Walkable - Can the player walk on this tile
-* WorldPosition - What X / Y should the tile render at.
-Does NOT respect scale
+* WorldPosition - What X / Y should the tile render a, this respects scale
 * Scale - We might want to scale the tile to display on a larger screen
+  * If we have a tile of size 16 at x position 2, it will draw at pixel 2 with a width of 16
+  * The same (width 16, x 2) with a scale of 2 it will render at piel 4 with a width of 32

 The **constructor** takes the path to a sprite sheet and a rectangle of the subsprite that represents this tile.
 It sets the appropriate member variables, and sets the rest to defaults.

 Because the constructor called ```LoadTexture``` we must also call ```UnloadTexture```.
 The **Destroy** method serves this purpose.
 Once the Tile is no longer needed the Destroy function should be called.

 The **Render** function is super simple, it just uses all the members we have to render the sprite.
-It's a simple wrapper for the ```Draw``` function of _TextureManager_
+It's a simple wrapper for the ```Draw``` function of _TextureManager_.
+The only work render does is to account for scaling and world position.

 ###Map Data
 So now that we have the definition of what an individual tile is, let's see if we can make a map.
 The ```map``` should be in a game class, you should be able to figure out how to add a game instance to the window.